fbpx

 Yes, please do.
 The health of all our patients is our primary concern, please contact us should you have any concerns or questions

-You can get your pets medication from our pharmacy.
+You can get your pets medication from our online pharmacy.
 Order prescribed and over the counter medication as well as food, toys and pet gear online and have it delivered to your door.

 We do not offer recovery programs like physiotherapy, acupuncture, or other rehabilitative services in-house.
 However, we can refer you to several trusted businesses nearby that specialize in these treatments, ensuring your pet receives the best possible care.